mk23/snmpy/README.md

 * If `-m | --create-mib` was specified, it writes the generated MIB to the specified file (or `stdout` if not set or set to `-`) and exits.
 * If `-p | --create-pid` was specified, it daemonizes and writes the PID to the specified file (or `/var/run/snmpy.pid` if not set) and exits.
-* It then loads all modules located in the directory specified by `-i | --include-dir` and builds an SNMP tree, initializes the agent, and enters an update loop.
+* It then loads all plugins located in the directory specified by `-i | --include-dir` and builds an SNMP tree, initializes the agent, and enters an update loop.
 * It also creates an HTTP server that currently only answers to `/mib` GET requests upon which, it will deliver the generated run-time MIB file contents.

 Configuration
 -------------

 SNMPy configuration is [yaml](http://yaml.org) formatted.
-It consists of one main file, specified by `-f | --config-file` on the command-line parameter, and many module configuration files located in the directory specified by `-i | --include-dir` command-line parameter or `include_dir` global setting.
+It consists of one main file, specified by `-f | --config-file` on the command-line parameter, and many plugin configuration files located in the directory specified by `-i | --include-dir` command-line parameter or `include_dir` global setting.
 These are explained below.

 ### global settings ###
 All command-line parameters, shown above in the help screenshot, have a corresponding global setting.
 For example `--parent-root` command-line parameter is `parent_root` global setting and so on.
 The main configuration file must have any global settings under the `snmpy_global` top-level item in order to be recognized. i.e.